-If your child is absent from school, a note giving the reason should be given to the child's class teacher as soon as the child returns to school, or online through the school app, School Stream.
+If your child is absent from school, a note giving the reason should be given to the child's class teacher as soon as the child returns to school, or online through the school app, SchoolStream.
 If the absence is going to be longer than three days, it is expected that on the third day the parent inform the school of the reason for the child's continued absence.
 Please try to make children's appointments with dentists, doctors etc. outside school hours.
-With COVID restrictions at this point in time, any absence from school due to flu like symptoms will require a negative test result before your child can return to school.

 Late arrivals: If your child is going to be late for school, an explanatory note is advisable.
-On arrival at school, the child is to go with a parent to the Administration Office to receive a late arrival card to give to the teacher.
+On arrival at school, the child is to go with a parent to the school office to receive a late arrival card to give to the teacher.
 If any child is continually late, the Principal will ask the parent for an interview and the Home-School Liaison Officer may be consulted.

 Early leaving: If your child is to leave the school before the finish of the day's lessons, a note to the teacher is advisable.
-These notes are forwarded to the Administration Office.
-Please go to the office first before collecting your child, whether their early departure is expected or not.
-Children must be signed in and out from the Administration office.
+These notes are forwarded to the school office.
+Please go to the office to collect your child, whether their early departure is expected or not.
+Children must be signed in and out from the school office.